UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 -----------------------------|---------------------------------------------
 instance                     | Name of Yoda instance, as defined in hosts file yoda_version                 | Yoda version.
-Use a git branch (e.g. release-1.8) or a tag (e.g. v1.8.5) yoda_environment             | Yoda environment: development, testing, acceptance or production yoda_portal_fqdn             | Yoda Portal fully qualified domain name (FQDN) yoda_davrods_fqdn            | Yoda Davrods WebDAV fully qualified domain name (FQDN)
+Use a git branch (e.g. release-1.8) or a tag (e.g. v1.8.5) yoda_ruleset_version         | Version of the main Yoda ruleset to use.
+Defaults to the value of `yoda_version`. yoda_environment             | Yoda environment: development, testing, acceptance or production yoda_portal_fqdn             | Yoda Portal fully qualified domain name (FQDN) yoda_davrods_fqdn            | Yoda Davrods WebDAV fully qualified domain name (FQDN)